 Can someone who has had COVID-19 spread the illness to others?

-The virus that causes COVID-19 is spreading from person-to-person.
+The virus that causes COVID-19 is spreading from person to person.
 Someone who is actively sick with COVID-19 can spread the illness to others.
-That is why CDC recommends that these patients be isolated either in the hospital or at home (if they are clinically stable) until they are better and no longer pose a risk of infecting others.
+That’s why the CDC recommends that these patients be isolated either in the hospital or at home (if they are clinically stable) until they are better and no longer pose a risk of infecting others.